Biohazardx44/Biohazardx44/README.md

 # Hi, I'm Nikola Ilievski

+Coding is my passion, and I'm dedicated to mastering it.
+As a natural problem solver with a keen curiosity about the inner workings of websites and applications, I have completed several projects that showcase my abilities.
+Feel free to explore them here or visit my website to see firsthand what I can contribute to your projects.

 ## Want to learn more about me?

-I'm a passionate full-stack developer crafting user-friendly interfaces and powerful back-end solutions.
-Committed to constant improvement and dedicated to learning new things.
+I'm a full-stack developer crafting user-friendly interfaces and powerful back-end solutions.
+Committed to constant improvement and dedicated to learning new things, I take pride in writing clean, efficient code.
 Let's shape the future, one line of code at a time!

 [![Nikola Ilievski's Portfolio](https://img.shields.io/badge/Portfolio-Access%20Website-9e1919?style=flat&logo=carrd&logoColor=white&link=https://nikola-ilievski.netlify.app/)](https://nikola-ilievski.netlify.app/)
 [![Nikola Ilievski's LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/nikola-ilievski7/)](https://www.linkedin.com/in/nikola-ilievski7/)